j-saurabh/mongo-k8s-service/README.md

 # mongo-k8s-service
-Create a mongodb service with kubernetes.
+Files to create a mongodb cluster on kubernetes.